tyleretters/nor.the-rn.info/_posts/2022-03-06-waking-by-matt-lowery.md

 date: 2022-03-06
 tags: ['Releases']
 ---
-*Reminder: Northern Information, LLC respects your digital sovereignty.
-I never track you and I never post paid content.
-This is node 6/31 of Operation March.*

 ![Matt Lowery waking](/assets/images/matt-lowery-waking.jpg)

 I had the pleasure of designing album artwork with [Matt Lowery](https://mattlowery.bandcamp.com/album/waking) for his [Mystery Circles](https://mysterycircles.com/) release.
 Though the core of every project is based on trust and my relationships, the processes for each project differs wildly based on a number of factors:<!--x-->